I love flipping through color books and paint swatches, it totally brightens my mood and gives me energy.

 The couple was very nice and the husband really warmed up to the whole process about 30 minutes into my visit.

-When I arrived he had his arms crossed over his chest, but once we hit the kitchen and he got to show off his new restaurant-style 6 burner gas stove, and tell me about the chef certificate courses he’s taking for fun, he became much more open.
+When I arrived he had his arms crossed over his chest.
+Once we hit the kitchen and he showed off his new 6 burner gas stove, and told me about the chef certificate course he’s taking, he became much more open.

-His wife served tea, and together we finalized which glass tile to use for their newly renovated kitchen, selected drapery for the living and dining rooms (from the many options she’d bought ahead of time), and selected paint colors for the entire house.
+His wife served tea, and together we finalized which glass tile to use for their newly renovated kitchen.
+Then we chose drapery for the living and dining rooms (from the many options she’d bought ahead of time), and finalized paint colors for the entire house.

 We came up with a fabulous color palette that really pulls the rooms together and works with the dark wood trim.

 And I left with a check equal to what many people make in an entire week after only 2.5 hours work.
 I don’t say this to brag, but to emphasize that it’s possible to be REALLY well paid for your creative talent when you understand the business of home staging and color consulting!